 We know that, on occasion, some postgraduate researchers face situations in relation to their research, supervision or personal lives that affect their progress.
 If, this happens to you, particularly if you are concerned about your health or wellbeing, there are people you can turn to for help.

 - Let your supervisor know about your situation as soon as possible, or, if more appropriate, speak to your School Director of Postgraduate Research Studies.

 - Contact a member of staff from the Graduate School's Doctoral Research Office, if you need help with practical or administrative matters.

 - Get in touch with the University's Student Wellbeing service for short-term counselling and mental health support.
 The service offers specialist one-to-one support for any developmental, clinical or academic problems that you may experience, as well as talks, books and online resources that may help your situation.

 The University of Reading welcomes disabled students and has a dedicated Disability Advisory Service, which coordinates a range of support and services to enable all students to participate fully in University life, and can provide advice and guidance on a range of matters.

 If you are moving to Reading, make sure to register with a local doctor (GP).
 There are three medical practices in the local area:

-The University's Study Advice team can help you to develop more effective ways of working, so that you find studying less stressful and achieve a better outcome.
+The Library's Study Advice team can help you to develop more effective ways of working, so that you find studying less stressful and achieve a better outcome.

-You can arrange to have a one-to-one session with a member of the team or visit their Information Desk; alternatively, you can speak to a fellow postgraduate researcher in your department who has been trained and mentored to give advice.
+You can arrange to have a one-to-one session with a member of the team or visit their desk on the ground floor; alternatively, you can speak to a fellow postgraduate researcher in your department who has been trained and mentored to give advice.

 learn a new language